Since ASLR is active, memory addresses are not consistent.

 [!] address: 0x555ff0400960

-Straight away, after 136 bytes from our buffer, a stack address seems to be consistently leaked.
-Even though this address is not static, it is always at the same distance from our bss buffer.
-Then, it is simply a matter of computing the offset from this buffer to our shellcode.
-Here is the final part of the script that overwrites the EIP with our shellcode address:
+After 136 bytes from our buffer, a stack address leaks consistently.
+Even though it’s not static, it is always at the same offset from our bss buffer.
+We compute the offset and redirect EIP to our shellcode:

 bss_buffer_address = stack_address + 2098976